ConnorSymons8421/3D-Game-Group-Project/README.md

 - Sliding Platforms: 5 horizontally-moving platforms, which required timed jumps to be made

 **Zone 3**
-- Rotating Sweeper Arms (×3): Circular platforms with rotating bars
+- Rotating Sweeper Arms: Circular platform with rotating bars
 - Rotating gear-like obstacle (x3): Players aim to time their jumps between each of the gear-like rotators

 **Zone 4**